Sign up for our monthly blubolt email!

 For eCommerce news, product updates, & great insights!

-Tried and tested digital e-commerce marketing strategies are an absolute must for online businesses, but it can be hard to cut through the noise and get down to the ones that actually work.
+E-commerce marketing strategies that maximise ROI are an absolute must for online businesses, but it can be hard to cut through the noise and get down to the ones that actually work.

-Good e-commerce marketing strategies include increasing your social media reach, presenting original and relevant content to your audience, and creating a brand story for new and returning customers to follow.
+Some of the best practise e-commerce marketing strategies include increasing your social media reach, creating original and relevant content, and running a fully optimised PPC campaign.

 We’ve rounded up 10 of the top best practices to make you stand out from the crowd by truly optimising your e-commerce marketing tactics.
 Investing time in implementing and measuring ROI on strategies like these can pay dividends.
 Read on to find out more.

-You might have read this a thousand times but it can’t be reiterated enough: the internet is content saturated.
+You might have read this a thousand times but it can’t be reiterated enough: the internet is at content saturation point.
 This is widely referred to as “content shock”.
 One study even reported that the content on the entire internet is doubling every 9-24 months.
-Imagine all the websites pumping out content every single day and you get a feel for the scale of the phenomenon.
+Imagine all the websites pumping out content every single day and you appreciate the scale of the phenomenon.

-What does this mean for your e-commerce marketing strategies?
-Well, it means you have to be different.
-You have to stand out.
-You have to be relevant.
-If you fail to do so, you risk being lost in the sea of other companies trying to do exactly the same thing.
+But what does this mean for your e-commerce marketing strategies?
+It means you have to be different.
+You have to be original.
+You have to be relevant, otherwise you risk being lost in the sea of other companies trying to do exactly the same thing.

-High-quality, original content not only gets you found by potential customers but it also gives them something to follow.
+High-quality, original content not only gets you found by potential customers through organic search but it also gives them something to follow.
 Creating a brand “story” is a great way to build a long-lasting relationship with them.
-This could take the form of the life cycle of new product releases or promoting causes that your company feels passionate about.
+This could take the form of the life cycle of new product releases or regularly promoting causes that your company feels passionate about.

 It’s wise to avoid simply re-purposing (or worse, copying) existing content that you find in the first page of Google’s search results.
-This is the content that people have likely read and considered already.
-Your mission is to create something new: provide fresh solutions to customer’s problems and they’ll keep coming back for more.
+This is the content that people have already read and considered.
+Your mission is to create something new by providing fresh solutions to and angles for customer’s problems.
+Do this right and they’ll keep coming back for more.

 That’s not to say that reposting other people’s content should be excluded from your e-commerce marketing strategies.
 In fact it can be a great way to maintain a steady contact with your audience.
 However as with your own content, keep it relevant and remember to attribute anything you post to the original author.

-Finally, creating compelling and quality content should be a key component of your SEO strategy.
-This is because it’s one of the main aspects that Google’s algorithms (as well as those of the other major search engines) consider when determining your ranking in the search results.
+Finally, creating compelling and quality content (a separate but very important matter we covered in another blog post) should be a key component of your SEO strategy.
+This is because it’s one of th factors that Google’s algorithms consider when determining your ranking in the search results.

 Social media is quite literally everywhere.
 With mobile use exploding, the average person spends 135 minutes on social platforms every day.
 You need to put your business in their line of sight, whichever platform they’re on.